HL7/fhir-udap-security-ig/input/pagecontent/discovery.md

   </tbody>
 </table>

 The client **SHALL** validate the signed metadata returned by the server as per Section 3 of [UDAP Server Metadata].
+If the signed metadata fails validation for any reason, the client **SHALL NOT** proceed with the workflows in this guide.

 Note: The use of the `signed_metadata` parameter in this guide is intended to align with [Section 2.1 of RFC 8414].
 However, the requirements specified in this section are stricter than the corresponding requirements in RFC 8414.